jagregory/abrash-zen-of-asm/src/chapter-14.md

 Surprisingly, far jumps — direct far jumps, at least — aren't all that bad.
 A direct far jump — a far jump to a label, such as `jmp far ptr Target` — is big, at 5 bytes, but its EU execution time is exactly the same as that of a near jump to a label — 15 cycles.
 Of course, it can take extra cycles to fetch all 5 bytes, and, as with all branches, the prefetch queue is emptied; still and all, a direct jump isn't much worse than its near counterpart.

 The same cannot be said for an indirect far jump — that is, a far jump to the segment:offset address contained in a memory variable, as in `jmp dword ptr [Vector]`.
 While such an instruction is no larger than its near counterpart — both are 1 byte long plus the usual 1 to 3 bytes of *mod-reg-rm* addressing — it *is* much slower than an indirect near jump, and that's saying a lot.
-Where an indirect near jump takes at least 27 cycles to execute, an indirect far jump takes at least 37 cycles...one reason why jump and call tables that branch to near routines are *much* preferred to those that branch to far routines.
+Where an indirect near jump takes at least 27 cycles to execute, an indirect far jump takes at least 37 cycles... one reason why jump and call tables that branch to near routines are *much* preferred to those that branch to far routines.
 (We'll discuss jump and call tables at the end of this chapter.)

 Far calls and returns are worse yet.
 Near returns must pop IP from the stack.
 Far returns must pop CS as well, and those two additional memory accesses must cost at least 8 cycles.
 In all, far returns execute in 32 cycles, 12 cycles slower than near returns.
 That's not in itself so bad, especially when you consider that far returns are only 1 byte long, just like near returns.